-Seahawks coach Pete Carroll says Mychal Kendricks will play Sunday; Justin Britt is day-to-day
+Seahawks coach Pete Carroll says Mychal Kendricks will play Sunday; Justin Britt ‘day-to-day’; Russell Wilson and Ethan Pocic added to injured list

 Here are other injury/personnel updates from Carroll:

-- Carroll said starting center Justin Britt “has a sore shoulder” and is “day-to-day” and that they’ll “see if he can play on the weekend.
+- Carroll said Britt “has a sore shoulder” and is “day-to-day” and that they’ll “see if he can play on the weekend.
 We’ll find out.”
 Britt was hurt while trying to recover a Russell Wilson fumble in the fourth quarter against Chicago.
 But while Carroll called Britt day-to-day, several other reports indicated he could have a longer-term injury.
 Joey Hunt filled in for Britt for the final series Monday, and could get the call again.

-Carroll said the Seahawks might also try Ethan Pocic at center.
-Seattle on Wednesday also signed Marcus Henry to the practice squad, listing him as a center.
+- Carroll said before practice Wednesday that the Seahawks might also try Pocic at center.
+But that thought obviously goes out the window if Pocic’s ankle injury means he can’t play.
+Seattle on Wednesday also signed Marcus Henry to the practice squad, listing him as a center, indicating some degree of concern about the depth at that position.
 Henry was with the team for much of training camp and the preseason.
-“Pocic can play and Joey played well in the game so we are in good shape either way,” Carroll said.
+“Pocic can play and Joey played well in the game so we are in good shape either way,” Carroll said before it became known that Pocic was injured.

 - Carroll said D.J.
 Fluker will practice on Wednesday and he is “hopeful” that Fluker will play Sunday for the first time since hurting his hamstring in the third preseason game at Minnesota.
 If healthy, Fluker figures to move into the starting spot at right guard, where J.R.
 Sweezy has played the last two games.
 If Pocic is needed at center, Sweezy could play left guard.
+Or if Pocic is out, the Seahawks would obviously need someone to step in at guard.
+Most logically that would be Sweezy.

 - Carroll said Doug Baldwin “had a good weekend” working out but did not have an estimate on his return.
 “He’s positive about it but there’s not to say about when he’s returning at this point,” Carroll said.
 “He’s looking at every day trying to get well.”